1000+

 A lot of dentists face a situation where when they are handling accounting tasks on their own, they are unable to focus on core business tasks.
 As opposed to fostering relationships with the patients, they are sitting in front of their computer systems, updating books.
 As a result, the office supervisor will most probably be asked to handle the books.

 But, he/she lacks the required professional expertise and would most likely mess up your financials.
-Your office supervisor’s expertise cannot be compared with a licensed CPA or bookkeeper.
+Don’t compare your office supervisor’s expertise with a licensed CPA or bookkeeper.
 That’s not it!
 An office supervisor who is assigned to handle bookkeeping will not be able to handle administrative tasks that he/she was actually meant to.
 Instead of assisting you in running your practice seamlessly, that person would be crunching numbers and doing those tasks at a much slower pace than a professional.
 This also means that it could cost you a lot more than if you hire a trained accounting professional.

 Think About Outsourcing Dental Accounting

 Accounting for dentists can be an overwhelming task.
-However, it cannot be ignored at any cost.
-If dentists choose to do bookkeeping on their own, they will soon get frustrated and start making mistakes.
-They’ll also begin to realise that the time spent in crunching numbers could have been spent on other important business tasks.
+However, you can’t overlook it any cost.
+If dentists choose to do bookkeeping on their own, they will feel frustrating and start making mistakes.
+They’ll also begin to realize that the time spent in crunching numbers, one can use it on important business tasks.
 So, what should dentists do in such cases?
-Outsourcing accounting services is the ideal solution for dentists struggling to manage their books and business at the same time.
+Outsourcing accounting services can help you streamline finances of your dental practice easily.

 Here are some of the benefits of outsourcing dental accounting:

-- Time currently spent on bookkeeping and financial reporting can be spent on bettering your dentistry practice.
+• Time currently spent on bookkeeping and financial reporting reclaim it on improving your dentistry practice.

-- Given that professionals will handle your books, you can rest assured that the financials would be accurate, and your practice would run smoothly under your supervision.
+• Given that professionals will handle your books, you can rest assured that the financials would be accurate.

-- Your dental team can pay attention to administrative tasks, rather than accounting processes, which will furthermore improve the overall experience of your patients.
+• Your dental team can pay attention to administrative tasks, rather than accounting processes.

-At Cogneesol, our services are catered to dental practices like yours.
-We want your business to operate seamlessly so you can do what you enjoy doing the most without being worried about whether your books are up-to-date, financials reconciled, taxes prepared, or reports are run on time.
+At Cogneesol, we offer services to dental practices like yours.
+We want your business to operate seamlessly so you can do what you enjoy doing the most.
+Say goodbye to the stress of whether your books are up-to-date, reconciliation, taxes preparation, or reports.

-By outsourcing accounting tasks to us, you can focus on your core operational tasks i.e., running your dental office and managing patient care.
-For more information, feel free to get in touch with us at +1 646-688-2821 or email us at [email protected]
+By outsourcing accounting tasks to us, you can focus on your core operational tasks.
+For more information, feel free to get in touch with us at +1 833-313-3143 or email us at [email protected].